benhowell/pgnotifier/README.md

 #### ``subscribe(id, channel, fn, autorun=True)``
 Adds a callback function with id for notifications on channel.
 Creates channel if channel does not exist.
-Optionally restarts listener.
+Optionally restarts listener thread.

 Args:
  * `id` subscriber id, as `hashable` (i.e. any immutable type such as strings, numbers, and tuples containing immutable types)
  * `channel` notification channel to subscribe to, as `str`
  * `fn` callback function, as `callable` (i.e. function or method).
- * `autorun` restart listener if new channel added, as `bool`.
+ * `autorun` restart listener thread if new channel added, as `bool`.
 Defaults to `True`.

 When a notification is received on a channel, callbacks subscribed to that channel will be executed.